 A comprehensive analysis of Congress’s proposed tax plan was needed to provide evidence that the $1.5 trillion tax overhaul would pay for itself through economic growth as other studies showed it would not.
 The nonpartisan Joint Committee on Taxation, the Penn Wharton Budget Model, and an analysis conducted by the Tax Foundation all showed that Congress’s proposed tax reform would not grow the economy enough to meet the costs of the plan.
 A University of Chicago survey also showed that 41 of 42 economists did not agree that Congress’s tax plan would lead to a surge in economic growth, in fact all economists surveyed agreed that the plan would increase the U.S. deficit.
 Austin Goolsbee, President Obama’s chief economist wrote in regard to the survey’s question about whether or not Congress’s tax plan would increase economic growth, “Of course not.”
 “Does anyone care about actual evidence anymore?”

 On December 11, 2017 the Treasury Department released a one-page analysis of the Senate’s version of the tax plan that showed the plan would pay for itself through stimulating economic growth.
-And even though the Treasury Department conceded that their analyses were based on optimistic models, many economists criticized the analysis and said that the Trump administration was misleading the American people.
+And even though the Treasury Department conceded that their analyses were based on optimistic models, many economists criticized the analysis and said that the Trump administration was misleading the US public.